Mataeo Bunbury

-Mataeo Chandler Razario Bunbury (born June 13, 2005) is a Canadian professional soccer player who currently plays for Birmingham Legion FC in the USL Championship.
+Mataeo Chandler Razario Bunbury (born June 13, 2005) is a professional soccer player who currently plays for MLS Next Pro side Portland Timbers 2.
+Born in the United States, he represented Canada at youth level.
+He plays as a forward.

 Early life

 Bunbury began playing soccer at age three with Lakeville SC.
 In 2016, he joined the Sporting CP Youth Academy in Portugal.
 Later, he played for Minneapolis United SC, before joining the Minnesota United academy, leaving the club in 2020 when the academy ceased operating.
 Afterwards, he joined the Sporting Kansas City academy, playing for the club's Under-17 and Under-19 age groups.
 He became the third member of his family to join the organization, after his father Alex and older brother Teal previously played for the MLS side.

 Club career

 On September 22, 2021, Bunbury signed a USL academy contract with USL Championship side Sporting Kansas City II, allowing him to retain his NCAA eligibility.
 He made his professional debut on September 24, 2021, appearing as an 85th-minute substitute during a 1–1 draw with FC Tulsa.
-After SKC II's move to MLS Next Pro for 2022, he signed another non-professional academy contract, Bunbury scored his first professional goal on April 3, 2022 against Minnesota United 2.
+After SKC II's move to MLS Next Pro for 2022, he signed another non-professional academy contract, Bunbury scored his first professional goal on April 3, 2022, against Minnesota United 2.
 In July 2022, Bunbury had departed Sporting Kansas City, after requesting a first-team contract, but being deemed unready by senior team coach Peter Vermes.

 Bunbury signed with USL Championship club Birmingham Legion FC on July 8, 2022.
 He made his debut the next day in a substitute appearance against the Charleston Battery.
 He scored his first goal on July 27, scoring a penalty kick against Loudoun United.
+Bunbury would make a return to MLS Next Pro on April 7, 2023, joining Columbus Crew 2 on loan.

+Bunbry joined MLS Next Pro side Portland Timbers 2 on March 14, 2024.
+In November 2024, Bunbury signed a new one-year contract with Portland.